PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-14 18:44:07
+Last updated: 2024-04-14 18:45:15
-Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell
+Random Quote: Come on, baby, do the magic hand thing! - Greef Karga